We are often in the habit of writing chemical reactions with a single arrow, like this:

 NH4Cl (s) ⇌ NH3 (g) + HCl (g),

-is quite reversible, and in fact at room temperature there is always some of both reactants and products around.
+is quite reversible, and in fact at room temperature there is always some of both reactants and products around (you can smell the ammonia in a jar of ammonium chloride).
 That's why we write the double arrow, ⇌ .

-In this section we'll explore the nature of that double arrow, something very important in all aspects of chemistry.
+In this section we'll explore the nature of that double arrow, something very important in many aspects of chemistry.

 You are already familiar with many examples of equilibrium.
 A book sitting on a table is in equilibrium with the table.
 The force of gravity pulling down on the book is exactly matched by the repulsive force between the electrons in the outer atoms of the book and those of the outer atoms of the table.